-SOEs are subject to general rules on their financial relationship with the state, although specifics are subject to state approval of financial plans.
-These contain details regarding the rules for each SOEs' dividend payments to government, the precise values of transfers from government, and the percentages of earnings that SOEs can retain or reinvest in its own operations.
-SOEs are also able to seek third-party financing, both debt and equity, with precise details contained in financial plans.

-While not required by the EITI Standard, it is worth noting that the report falls short of specifying what decisions were made for specific SOEs through financial plans.
-Therefore, the rules relating to each of the above financial elements (and each SOE) are not publicly accessible.
-Corporate or ministerial decrees, shareholders meeting minutes or other documents that include such information do not appear to be publicly available.
-As the detailed rules applicable to each SOEs' retained earnings, dividends, reinvestments and third-party financing, it is not currently possible for UAEITI to assess whether SOEs adhere or deviate from individual policies, only general rules.
+As confirmed by the Ukrainian MSG, SOEs are subject to special rules on their financial relationship with the state, with financial plans subject to state approval annually.
+These financial plans details how each SOE intends to comply with rules regarding e.g. dividend payments to government, the projected values of transfers to and from government, and earnings that SOEs aim to retain or reinvest in their operations.
+SOEs are able to seek third-party financing, both debt and equity, with the financial plans detailing the precise targets for the year.
+While not required by the EITI Standard, it is worth noting that the EITI Report falls short of specifying what decisions were made for specific SOEs through financial plans.
+Therefore, SOEs' and the government's interpretation of how the rules relate to each of the above financial elements (and each SOE) are not publicly accessible, even if the general rules governing SOEs' financial relations with the state are clear from the EITI Report.

-Additionally, the report describes some aspect of actual practices of SOEs' financial relations in 2017.
-Firstly, for each sector, the report states there were no deviations from financial policies, though lacking precise references to the rules; each SOEs' financial plan for 2017.
-Secondly, the EITI Report indicates that several state and SOE loans and guarantees exist between SOEs and extractive companies, and between the government and SOEs.
-Lastly, the report implies that all loan obligations were fulfilled in accordance with their relevant terms, without comprehensively substantiating these claims.
-Key information is still missing on interest rates, loan tenor, and repayment modalities.
+The report describes some aspect of actual practices of SOEs' financial relations in 2017, but not all practices.
+Firstly, for each sector, the report states that there were no deviations from financial policies in practice.
+However, the report lacks comprehensive information for retained earnings, reinvestments and third-party financing for each SOE, subsidiary and joint ventures within the scope of reporting in 2017; raising questions about the basis of the report's assessment of a lack of deviation between rules and practices.
+Secondly, the EITI Report indicates that several state and SOE loans and guarantees were outstanding in 2017, including from SOEs to extractive companies, and from the government to extractive SOEs.
+Lastly, key information on government and SOE loans to extractive companies is still missing on interest rates, loan tenor, and repayment modalities.
+Therefore it is not possible to assess whether or how these loans and guarantees are preferential compared to market rates.

-However, our assessment uncovered two different types of gaps in disclosures related to state participation (see Annex A for details):
+Additionally, this assessment uncovered two different types of gaps in disclosures related to state participation (see Annex A for details):